MTang0728/Apple-Mobility-Trends-Webapp/README.md

 - Trend can now change dynamically by hovering the cursor over a country on the map
 - Added a RadioItem to turn ON and OFF the forecast
 - Added a Datapicker that allows user to select a time window, trends displayed change dynamically based on selected dates
-- Migrated to AWS Cloud and deployed on Elastic Beanstalk
+- Migrated to AWS Cloud and deployed on Elastic Beanstalk (need to automate file update with AWS Lambda)

 **Please see the demo gif below for current progress:**